sfc-gh-akelkar/hugging_face_llms_to_snowflake/README.md

 # Importing HuggingFace Models into Snowflake for Pediatric Hospital Use Cases

 ## Overview
-This repository contains a complete, self-contained solution for importing three HuggingFace models into Snowflake's Model Registry and deploying them for pediatric hospital clinical use cases.
+This repository contains a complete, end-to-end solution for bringing HuggingFace AI models into Snowflake and making them accessible to clinical staff through an intuitive **Streamlit application**.

+### ⭐ **RECOMMENDED**: Streamlit App for End Users
+The fastest way to get value from this solution is deploying the **Streamlit Clinical Intelligence App** (`08_streamlit_clinical_intelligence_app.py`), which provides:
+- 🤖 **Natural language search** - No SQL required
+- 👥 **Similar patient finder** - For treatment planning
+- 📊 **Interactive dashboards** - Real-time analytics
+- 💊 **Entity extraction** - Structured data from notes

+**All in ONE unified interface for clinical staff!**

 ### 🔒 Critical Security Feature
 **ALL DATA STAYS IN SNOWFLAKE** - PHI never leaves your Snowflake account.
 Models run as Snowpark Container Services within your infrastructure.
 No external API calls with patient data.
-This addresses a major HIPAA compliance requirement.
+HIPAA compliant.

 ## Models & Services Included
 1. **Snowflake Cortex Search** - Built-in semantic search (no model import needed!)